Introduction

 Interfaces with Plant Design and Process Engineering

-The WholeLife FunctionalObject [26] has the WholeLife Tag [43] as its specialization.
-That means that the Process Design history is inherited by that WholeLife Tag.
-Keep in mind that that history is typed with its ClassOfFunctionalObject [24] and via the coTemporalPartOF relation with [25] (which may involve a number of simulations for a number of modes of operation).
+The Anchor FunctionalObject [26] has the Anchor Tag [43] as its counterpart.
+That means that the Process Design history is accessible for that Anchor Tag.
+Keep in mind that that Anchor FunctionalObject is typed with its Anchor ClassOfFunctionalObject [24] and via the coTemporalPartOF relation with [25] (which may involve a number of simulations for a number of modes of operation).

-The ClassOfFunctionalObject [24] is used by Process Engineering for the "design case" [31] that is input for Detailed Engineering.
+The Anchors [4], [14] and [24] are used by Process Engineering [30] for defining the "design case" [33] that is input for Detailed Engineering.
 Also here keep in mind that there may be more than one set of simulation data of more than one mode op operation, that are used by the Process Engineer to define that "design case".

 Block Flow Diagram